mirrorboy714/ofxBpm/README.md

 ofxBpm
 ======

 BPM Timer for Musical Apps.

-You can set BPM (1 ~ 300) and Beat Per Bar,then you get beat timing on listener function.
+You can set BPM (Beat per Minutes : 1 ~ 300) and Beat Per Bar. then, you get beat timing on listener function.

+This addon uses ofThread. you could not draw on listener function.

 ======